jeanverster/react-native-styled-toast/README.md

 )
 ```

-Now that your app has access to the Toast context, you can make use of the provided `useToast` hook to trigger a notification anywhere in your app:
+Now that your app has access to the Toast context, you can make use of the provided `useToast` hook to trigger a toast anywhere in your app:

 ```jsx
 import { useToast } from 'react-native-styled-toast'